 The main principle for transactions between companies within the Group is that the price is determined according to market price.
-Market price is the price an external supplier would charge for providing the service.
+Market price is the price an external customer is willing to pay or the price an external supplier would charge for providing the service.
 In cases where comparable market prices cannot be established, the price of the transaction is determined according to the cost-coverage method plus a margin.
 The cost-coverage method entails remuneration for direct costs as well as a reasonable portion of the indirect costs that the company has accumulated while providing the service.
 Any internal profit that arises as a result is eliminated within the Group.
 Common functions, such as premises-leasing expenses and office services, are invoiced between companies within the Group according to the cost-coverage method.